xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

       username: gitlab
 ```

+You do not need to configure the `global.psql` service.

-At this point GitLab is functionally ready to use PgBouncer.
+GitLab is now ready to use PgBouncer.

 ### Enable PgBouncer exporter for monitoring

-To enable monitoring for the PgBouncer service, `pgbouncerExporter` must be enabled and configured.
+To enable monitoring for the PgBouncer service, you enable and configure `pgbouncerExporter`.

-NOTE:
+To do this, you:

-When enabling `pgbouncerExporter`, `PGBOUNCER_USER`, `PGBOUNCER_PORT`, and `PGBOUNCER_PWD` environment variables must be created.
+- Create the `PGBOUNCER_USER`, `PGBOUNCER_PORT`, and `PGBOUNCER_PWD` environment variables.

-To automatically create a sidecar container start exposing metrics for each of the PgBouncer replicas add configuration:
+- Create a sidecar container that automatically exposes metrics for each PgBouncer replica.

 ```yaml
 pgbouncer: